-Known as a transparency and good government champion, Steinborn is hopeful his colleagues will support the fix to the 2016 law that weakened public disclosure for lobbyists.
+Known as a transparency and good government champion, Steinborn is hopeful his colleagues will support the fix to the 2016 law.

 In addition to fixing the expenditure reporting issue, Steinborn has brought bills that would amend the Lobbyist Reporting Act to include more details about expenditures.
 Those changes would include on which legislator a lobbyist is spending money, and on what specific issues lobbyists are working.
 But those efforts haven’t made it out of legislative committees, much less to the desk of the governor.

 “Sometimes with these big reform issues, you have to bite them off in chunks to get them past the Legislature,” he said.
 “There’s no time like the present to try and improve the state and the key is to be persistent and bring them up every session.”